sheryllindsay/Data-Science-with-R-HardvardX/README.md

 # Data Science with R
-Took a course on R basics for Data Science and uploaded everything I learnt
+Audited a course on R basics for Data Science and uploaded everything I learnt
-https://www.edx.org/professional-certificate/harvardx-data-science
+Please do all the exercises by yourself to gain understanding of the course content.
+It is a very infromative course. course link : https://www.edx.org/professional-certificate/harvardx-data-science

 # Taught in edx: HarvardX (course 1 of 9)